Linear Model and Extensions: Proportional odds model for ordinal outcomes

 \section{Proportional odds model for ordinal outcomes}

 For ordinal outcomes, we can still use the multinomial logistic model, but by doing this, we discard the ordering information in the outcome.
-Consider a simple case with a scalar $x_i$, the multinomial logistic model does not rule out the possibility that $\beta_k < 0$ and $\beta_{k+1} >0$, which implies that $x_i$ increases the probability of category $k+1$ but decreases the probability of category $k$.
-However, the outcome must first reach level $k$ and then increase to level $k+1$.
-If this happens, it may be hard to interpret the model.
+Now I will introduce the proportional odds model for ordinal outcomes, which is more parsimonious and more interpretable than the multinomial logistic model.

-Motivated by the latent linear representation of the binary logistic model, we imagine that the ordinal outcome arises from discretizing a continuous latent variable:
+Motivated by the latent linear representation of the binary logistic model in Chapter \ref{sec::binary-reg-latent}, we imagine that the ordinal outcome arises from discretizing a continuous latent variable, as shown in the model below.